RizeCrime/Rize-1/README.md

 - [Design Documentation](DesignDoc.md) - Detailed information about the ISA, registers, and instruction formats
 - [Style Guide](StyleGuide.md) - Coding principles and guidelines for contributors

+## Disclaimer
+I have written exactly **one** Bevy App before this, and I didn't finish it.
+Abandon All Hope, Ye Who Enter Here!

 ## License

 This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)